 9- Have family discussions about finances.
 Include the kids in the discussions to help them understand and be included in some financial decisions.

-10- Take a trip to the Credit Union.
-Once their Savings reaches a certain amount, talk about placing it in a savings account and adding to it there.
-The Credit Union would love to talk to your child about opening an account and saving for the future.
+10- Take a trip to a financial institution.
+Once their Savings reaches a certain amount, talk about placing it in a savings account and continuing to add to it.
+They would love to talk to your child about opening an account and saving for the future.

 Start talking to your kids about finances as early as possible.
 The earlier in their life, the better understanding they will have.
 The main goal is to prepare them for financial understanding by the time they leave your home.